xinghuangxu/books/_computation_theory/chapters/00about.md

 title: About
 ---

 This is some of the note from an online automata course.
+Text book: